 Last season's champion two-year-old Chaldean has already added 2000 Guineas glory at Newmarket to his CV this term, but Andrew Balding’s charge will need to put his disappointing effort in the Prix Jean Prat behind him if he is to bounce back in Queen Elizabeth II Stakes on Champions Day at Ascot.

-The Frankel colt gave Frankie Dettori the perfect farewell in what was the Italian's final Newmarket Classic success and the St James's Palace Stakes on 20th June looks to be the next stop off for them.
+The Frankel colt gave Frankie Dettori the perfect farewell in what could turn out to be the Italian's final Newmarket Classic success, but the three-year-old was subsequently beaten in the St James's Palace Stakes at Royal Ascot.

 Chaldean's debut run at Newbury in late June 2022 didn't give rise to the suggestion he'd be the star two-year-old of the season.